Hold gold in ira?

-Not every investment in gold can be owned by an IRA.
-The basic rule is that an IRA is not allowed to own a collector's item, and precious metals are defined as collectibles, whether the investment is in bullion or coins.
-Fortunately, there are exceptions to the general rule for gold, silver, platinum and palladium that is held in certain forms.
-A gold anger is a specialized, self-directed individual retirement account designed to hold precious metals.
+When it comes to investing in gold, not all forms of gold can be held in an Individual Retirement Account (IRA).
+Generally, IRAs are not allowed to own collectibles, and precious metals are classified as such.
+However, there are exceptions for gold, silver, platinum and palladium that are held in certain forms.
+A gold IRA is a specialized, self-directed IRA designed to hold these precious metals.

 For a gold IRA, you need a broker to buy the gold and a custodian to create and manage the account.
-If you really think it's a good idea, at least check the IRS rules and custodian's fees before you put gold into your IRA.
+If you're considering setting up a Gold IRA, make sure you check the IRS rules and custodian's fees before you put any gold into your account.

 Rochelle Paker